BisolaKadiri/Citi-Bike-Operations/README.md

 Link to the SQL Queries  Workbook: https://drive.google.com/file/d/11_96HsejgIlru9y_0kwxBtqR2S0JrYV8/view?usp=sharing

 ### A: Station Performance Analysis
-1.Top 10 Busiest Stations by Trip Count

-2.Total Trips Starting at Each Station
+1.Total Trips Starting at Each Station

-3.Total Trips Ending at Each Station
+2.Total Trips Ending at Each Station

-4.Frequently used stations and how many trip
+3.Frequently used stations and how many trip

-5.Average Bike and Dock Availability
+4.Average Bike and Dock Availability

-6.Stations with the Highest Proportion of Disabled Bikes and Docks
+5.Stations with the Highest Proportion of Disabled Bikes and Docks

 ![Image_Alt](https://github.com/BisolaKadiri/Citi-Bike-Operations/blob/c31e09d3d39226d2e32e0165c0a4350c13a87a49/BigQuery1.png)